adamhancock/mcp/packages/halopsa-mcp/README.md

-# HaloPSA Reporting MCP Server
+# HaloPSA MCP Server

-An MCP (Model Context Protocol) server that provides access to HaloPSA's reporting API, allowing AI assistants to query and analyze HaloPSA data intelligently.
+An MCP (Model Context Protocol) server that provides access to HaloPSA's reporting and REST APIs, allowing AI assistants to query and analyze HaloPSA data intelligently.

 ## Features